-Every city has at least one theater.
-The theater culture was developed during Soviet times when tickets were sold through schools and businesses: cities were divided into neighborhoods and there was a theater agent responsible for each particular neighborhood.
-The agent would distribute tickets to every business and school in his area, and the person responsible for the "culture sector" would organize collective visit to the theater.
-Also, attending performances in a group is always much more fun, which contributed to the popularity of theaters.
+Every city has at least one theatre.
+The theatre culture was developed during Soviet times when tickets were sold through schools and businesses: cities were divided into neighborhoods and there was a theatre agent responsible for each particular neighborhood.
+The agent would distribute tickets to every business and school in his area, and the person responsible for the "culture sector" would organize collective visit to the theatre.
+Also, attending performances in a group is always much more fun, which contributed to the popularity of theatres.
 This is how most Russian people developed their taste for live performances.
-Nowadays, there is a growing variety in the types of theater performances available, extending from Russian plays and Shakespeare, to gypsies and contemporary interpretations, and everything imaginable in between.
+Nowadays, there is a growing variety in the types of theatre performances available, extending from Russian plays and Shakespeare, to gypsies and contemporary interpretations, and everything imaginable in between.
 Cinemas are becoming more and more popular in Russia and today they are equipped with the latest sound systems.

 During Soviet times, there was a well-developed system of community work, and in every group (class at school, department at work, etc.) there was a person responsible for sports, education, political information, etc. People that performed these tasks were given benefits (free or discounted travel, ability to buy rare goods, a better apartment, etc).
 In this period, everything belonged to the State, and the State controlled distribution and awarded the most active citizens.
 Only after Perestroika did property become privatised.
 The system of volunteering was largely broken with Perestroika, but Russians still have an unwavering community spirit (which sometimes goes to lengths a westerner would consider as infringement).